fachririyanto/lurik/README.md

 Because we already create an example template called "lurik".
 For the configuration, you can see file “[settings/clients/lurik.json](https://github.com/fachririyanto/lurik/blob/master/settings/clients/lurik.json)”.

+After you installed, open "index.html" file to see the demo of the template.

 -----

 **02. Main Command**